 Description

-DESCRIPTION: a searchlight emplacement, square on plan, positioned on a cliff-face promontory.
-The emplacement has a rectangular opening to the seaward side and a wide door opening in the south wall.
-By the door opening is a concrete platform with a railing, and thirteen steps rise up the cliffside.
-The platform and steps are partially collapsed.
-In the north wall is a lower recess for a stove, with a flue duct in the outer concrete skin.
-The walls have an inner skin of red brick.
-The concrete roof is reinforced with steel beams.
-There is a round hole in the roof for ducting the heat from a searchlight.
-By the door an iron ring is fixed to the roof.
+Inside, the north wall contains a lower recess for a stove, complete with a flue duct in the outer concrete layer.
+The walls have an inner skin of red brick, and the concrete roof is reinforced with steel beams.
+A round hole in the roof allows for ducting heat from a searchlight, and an iron ring is fixed to the roof near the door.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.